-Almost everyone back in 1642 thought that soil was food for the plants.
-Von Helmont did an experiment to see if this was true.
-He planted a 5-pound young tree in a bucket containing 200 pounds of soil.
-He watered the tree regularly but he did not add any more soil.
-After 5 years he weighed the tree and bucket again.
+Almost everyone in 1642 thinks that soil is food for plants.
+Von Helmont does an experiment to see if this is true.
+He plants a 5-pound willow tree in a bucket containing 200 pounds of soil.
+He waters the young tree regularly, but he does not add any more soil.
+After 5 years he weighs the tree and bucket again.
 Here are his results: